Location: Chiapas, Tlaxcala, Mexico City (cities may vary), Mexico, and Chicago, Illinois, U.S.A.

 Photo of offering to a fallen Zapatista on the Day of the Dead.
 Photo taken by GEO staff while visiting the program in the fall of 2007.

-The program is a 13-week inter-disciplinary course.
+The program is a 13-week inter-disciplinary course followed by a re-entry program of two weeks.
 Semester breakdown by week:

 Week 1: San Cristobal de las Casas, Chiapas-UniTierra